 One person may decide to buy only organic produce as a result of their concerns, while another might focus primarily on a food’s flavor.
 Either way, your marketing message needs to speak to those concerns.

-This logo we designed is a good example.
+This farming logo we designed is a good example.
 It features an idyllic, pastoral landscape.
-A consumer who sees this logo will easily be able to imagine that the food coming from this farm is fresh, wholesome, and nutritious.
+A consumer who sees this agricultural logo will easily be able to imagine that the food coming from this farm is fresh, wholesome, and nutritious.
 The images of nature banish all thoughts of harmful farming methods.

-Branding Considerations for Other Farmers
+Brand Your Farm Considerations for Other Farmers

 What if your company is marketing primarily to farmers or agriculture companies?
 A manufacturer who makes tractors or fertilizer might very well focus on business to business marketing.

 These concerns are different than those of consumers, but that doesn’t mean that agricultural companies and consumers don’t share a desire to use environmentally safe products.
-Depending upon the product you’re marketing, your branding strategy might bring in other issues as well.
+Depending upon the product you’re marketing, your branding farm strategy might bring in other issues as well.

-Logo Design Considerations
+Agricultural Logo Design Considerations

 One of the first things any company needs to do to create an effective brand is to choose a logo.
 Logos for companies in the farm industry must do a good job of reflecting the target customer’s values and concerns.
 If they don’t, customers will look elsewhere.

-How to Build Trust with the Public
+How to Build Trust with the Public When Branding Your Farm

 Trust is key when you’re selling food or farm equipment.
 Either way, the people who buy it are relying on you to keep them safe.
 They want to feel confident that your product will suit their needs.